ziyoung/better-wilcom-docs/wilcom-docs/Automatic/bitmaps/Touch_up_bitmaps.md

 ## To touch up a bitmap...

-1Select the image.
+1. Select the image.

 ![EditImage1.png](assets/EditImage1.png)

-2Select Graphics > Edit Using >....
+2. Select Graphics > Edit Using >....
 The image opens in the select graphics package.

-3Edit the image and save.
+3. Edit the image and save.

 ![EditImage3.png](assets/EditImage3.png)